 The extraordinary feature of pho Nam Dinh is on the noodle itself.
 The noodle in pho Nam Dinh is smaller, thinner and tougher, some say that because it is made from not only rice flour but also arrowroot powder.
-You can smell the delicious flavors of Pho from quite a distance; “Pho” was a typical smell throughout small alleys in Hanoi for decades.
-In Southern Vietnam, people also make “Pho” but it has a very different taste.
-The taste of Southern Pho is sweeter and less flavorful than Hanoi or Nam Dinh Province.
-Northern Vietnamese foods normally have stronger tastes than anywhere else in Vietnam.
+You can smell the delicious flavors of Pho from quite a distance; “Pho” was a nostalgic smell throughout small alleys in Hanoi for decades.
+In Southern Vietnam, people also make “Pho” but Southern Pho is on a sweeter and less flavorful side in comparison to Pho Hanoi or Pho Nam Dinh.

 In general, Vietnamese foods are made from 3 elements: taste, color and decoration.
 You rarely see a food in Vietnam with single color dimension.
-A dish is always a symphony of colors: red of meat, green of scallions, white of rice and many more.
-Even in North or South, people tend to add more spice as their taste.
+A dish is always a symphony of colors: vivid colors from main dishes, the milder tone of rice and veggie dishes.
 However, gourmet always can see the balance and sophistication in the way the Vietnamese cook.
 Accompany Exotic Voyages on the Taste of Vietnam to gain an extensive culinary experience in all three regions and enjoy every minute of your holiday in Vietnam